basstian-ai/beta-storefront/README.md

 Once these steps are completed, any new pull request to your repository should trigger the GitHub Action, which will then deploy a preview environment to Vercel.
 The deployment URL will typically be commented on the pull request by the Vercel bot.

+## Crystallize import

+This repo also provides a workflow to import products into your Crystallize tenant.
+The workflow defined in `.github/workflows/crystallize-import.yml` runs on demand or whenever the import scripts or specs change.
+It relies on these repository
+secrets:

+* `CRYSTALLIZE_ACCESS_TOKEN_ID`
+* `CRYSTALLIZE_ACCESS_TOKEN_SECRET`
+* `CRYSTALLIZE_TENANT_IDENTIFIER`

+When triggered, it converts `data/dummyProducts.json` into item specification files under `crystallize-import/` and then calls the Crystallize CLI to import them.

 ## Project Implementation Status

 - [x] **Task 1: Foundation + Mock BFF** (Adapters, Services, Zod, B2B logic, Vitest)